janoma/STL-Complement/README.md

 # C++ STL Complement
-A few goodies I wish were part of the Standard Template Library.
-It is not intended to contain complex algorithms that would be candidates for [Boost](http://www.boost.org/), just small variations of what's already available.
+A few **small** goodies I wish were part of the Standard Template Library.
+It is not intended to contain complex algorithms that would be candidates for [Boost](http://www.boost.org/) or other libraries, just small variations, adaptations and idioms constructed over what's already available.

 The namespace used for all utilities here is `stdc`, which keeps it short and reminds of the complement nature to the `std` namespace.